 Swiss farming communities have a number of significant traditions, and the most significant ones revolve around cows.
 For instance, you have surely seen pictures of cows parading down mountains, decorated with colorful flowers.

 September and early October is high season for alpine descents and cattle shows, so why not cross this experience off your Swiss bucket list?
-We have listed all the dates for Eastern Switzerland here, and we recommend Romantik Hotel Säntis in Appenzell for your stay:
+Find a list with all the dates here.

 When you commute to work on a foggy autumn morning, remember that the sun still shines in the south of Switzerland.